bear-crew/notes/README.md

 ## Installation

-First of all you have to installMongoDB, then start the server:
+First of all you have to install MongoDB, then start the server:
 ```sh
 $ git clone https://github.com/bear-crew/notes
 $ cd notes/server